PDrifting/CBookDraft/book.markdown

   TEHS garply = {};
   TEHS *grault = &garply;

-  //we have only covered function main to this point
-  //in order to create a function pointer to main
+  // We have only covered function main.
+To create a function pointer
-  //we must match the return type of int
+  // to main we must match the return type of int, give the function
-  //give the function pointer a name (*name)
-  //and an argument list referenced by the following ()
+  // pointer a name (*name), and an argument list referenced by the
-  //you are then able to assign the address of matching
+  // following ().
+Then you can assign the address of function main
-  //functions that follow the same function pointer prototype
+  // to the function prototype as matched the prototype.

-  int (*fp)() = &main;
+  s32 (*fp)() = &main;

   printf("Address of  u32Foo = %p\n", &u32Foo);
   printf("Address at *u32Bar = %p\n", u32Bar);